jamespmccor/dsKeyValueStore/README.md

 included in the handout files.
 Java has excellent support for debugging, even for multi-threaded applications.

-Should you want to log any data, you can use the `java.util.logging` package, available in any class conveniently with the `@Log` Lombok annotation.
+Should you want to paxosLog any data, you can use the `java.util.logging` package, available in any class conveniently with the `@Log` Lombok annotation.
 An argument to `run-tests.py` will let you change the logging level; the default logging level is `WARNING`. *IMPORTANT:* Make sure your code doesn't emit